Radeon-Yes/Hackintosh/README.md

 # Audio
 I have used this guide for my audio - https://www.reddit.com/r/hackintosh/comments/397wl1/guide_realtek_alc_8xx_1150_with_native_applehda/
+Or use MultiBeast ALC892 audio driver

 # Internal GPU and GTX560 working together / AirPlay
 I have used this guide - http://www.tonymacx86.com/graphics/128226-integrated-discrete-graphics-working-together.html#post784770

-# Native CPU/iGPU Power managment - NOT WORKING NOW
+# Native CPU/iGPU Power managment
 I have used this guide - http://www.tonymacx86.com/mavericks-desktop-support/128926-mavericks-native-cpu-igpu-power-management.html
+Install patched DSDT and SSDT

 Additional tweaks: